Sustainable business: Environmental sphere

-Businesses take a wide range of green initiatives.
-One of the most common examples is the act of "going paperless" or sending electronic correspondence in lieu of paper when possible.
+Businesses can adopt a wide range of green initiatives: Tao et al. refer to a variety of "green" business practices including green strategy, green design, green production and green operation.
+One of the most common examples of a "green" business practice is the act of "going paperless" or sending electronic correspondence in instead of paper when possible.
 On a higher level, examples of sustainable business practices include: refurbishing used products (e.g., tuning up lightly used commercial fitness equipment for resale); revising production processes to eliminate waste (such as using a more accurate template to cut out designs), and choosing nontoxic raw materials and processes.
 For example, Canadian farmers have found that hemp is a sustainable alternative to rapeseed in their traditional crop rotation; hemp grown for fiber or seed requires no pesticides or herbicides.
 Another example is upcycling clothes or textiles, in which businesses can upcycle products to maintain or increase their quality.

 Sustainable business leaders also take into account the life cycle costs for the items they produce.
 Input costs must be considered regarding regulations, energy use, storage, and disposal.
-Designing for the environment DFE is also an element of sustainable business.
+Designing for the environment (DFE) is also an element of sustainable business.
 This process enables users to consider the potential environmental impacts of a product and the process used to make that product.

 The many possibilities for adopting green practices have led to considerable pressure being put upon companies from consumers, employees, government regulators, and other stakeholders.
-Some companies have resorted to greenwashing instead of making meaningful changes, merely marketing their products in ways that suggest green practices.
+Some companies have resorted to "greenwashing" instead of making meaningful changes, merely marketing their products in ways that suggest green practices.
 For example, various producers in the bamboo fiber industry have been taken to court for advertising their products as "greener" than they are.
-Still, countless other companies have taken the sustainability trend seriously and are enjoying profits.
-In their book “Corporate Sustainability in International Comparison”, Schaltegger et al. (2014) analyzes the current state of corporate sustainability management and corporate social responsibility across eleven countries.
+In their book Corporate Sustainability in International Comparison, Schaltegger et al. (2014) analyze the current state of corporate sustainability management and corporate social responsibility across eleven countries.
 Their research is based on an extensive survey focusing on the companies’ intention to pursue sustainability management (i.e. motivation; issues), the integration of sustainability in the organization (i.e. connecting sustainability to the core business; involving corporate functions; using drivers of business cases for sustainability) and the actual implementation of sustainability management measures (i.e. stakeholder management; sustainability management tools and standards; measurements).
-The Gort Cloud written by Richard Seireeni, (2009), documents the experiences of sustainable businesses in America and their reliance on the vast but invisible green community, referred to as the Gort cloud, for support and a market.

-Green investment firms are consequently attracting unprecedented interest.
-In the UK, for instance, the Green Investment Bank is devoted exclusively to supporting renewable domestic energy.
-However, the UK and Europe as a whole are falling behind the impressive pace set by developing nations in terms of green development.
-Thus, green investment firms are creating more and more opportunities to support sustainable development practices in emerging economies.
-By providing micro-loans and larger investments, these firms assist small business owners in developing nations who seek business education, affordable loans, and new distribution networks for their "green" products.
+An effective way for businesses to contribute towards waste reduction is to remanufacture products so that the materials used can have a longer lifespan.